IKairuu/Itsuki-Bot/README.md

-&talk - the bot will state a quote in the voice channel &leave - the bot will disconnect to the voice channel &quiz <# of questions> - the bot will input the questions with answers &clear - Clears the list of questions
+&talk - the bot will state a quote in the voice channel &leave - the bot will disconnect to the voice channel &quiz <# of questions> - the bot will input the questions with answers &start - starts the quiz
+&clear - Clears the list of questions
 &restart - Restart the quiz
 &ask - asks questions to a bot
 &speak - text-to-voice bot speech
-&about - Display Developer Information
+&about - Developer Information
 ```
 ---
 # SAMPLE COMMANDS